-Turkish leader Erdogan pushes to create powerful presidency
+Turkey: Erdogan buoyed by vote for powerful presidency

-ANKARA, Turkey (AP) — Turkey’s president started campaigning Saturday for constitutional reforms that would greatly expand the powers of his office, hours after a vote in parliament cleared the way for a national referendum on the issue.
+ANKARA, Turkey (AP) — Turkey’s President Recep Tayyip Erdogan on Saturday began campaigning for constitutional reforms that would greatly expand the powers of his office, only hours after a vote in parliament cleared the way for a national referendum on the issue.

-Speaking in Istanbul, President Recep Tayyip Erdogan hailed the assembly’s early-morning decision.
+Speaking in Istanbul, he hailed the assembly’s early-morning decision saying a more powerful presidency will catapult Turkey to a position of strength.
+“God willing the people will give the true decision, the final decision,” Erdogan said.

-“God willing, the people will give the true decision, the final decision” that he said would catapult Turkey to a stronger position.
+After an all-night session capping almost two weeks of acrimonious debate, Turkish lawmakers passed the controversial set of 18 articles.
+The measures still need to be approved in a national plebiscite slated for April.
+The bill would abolish the role of the prime minister and introduce a presidential system that critics fear lacks effective checks and balances.

 Most Read Stories